Schools are failing Black students, says footballer amid calls for diverse curriculum

 “Mr Zahawi, I urge you – as Secretary of State for Education – to review this topic again and make the teaching of Black, Asian and minority ethnic histories and experiences mandatory throughout the school curriculum.”

-The Education Secretary months later applauded the efforts of teachers who were using more diverse text in classes but insisted he was against “pushing any sort of agenda on children” with regard to topics such as Black Lives Matter, which was responsible for a number of solidarity protests in 2020 in the wake of George Floyd’s murder in the United States.
+Numerous campaigners, educators and organisations including NASUWT teaching union, the Runnymede Trust have called for a more diverse national curriculum over the years.

+Labour MP for Streatham Bell Ribeiro-Addy said ‘ideological reasons’ are behind the lack of Black history in schools during a debate about the teaching of the topics last June, after a petition demanding it become a mandatory part of the curriculum attracted 270,000 signatures.

-Only last week Mr Zahawi rolled out guidance published by the Government on political impartiality in schools which added that campaign groups such as Black Lives Matter may cover “partisan political views” - a “disturbing” move that was condemned by anti-racism groups.
+Only last week Mr Zahawi, who’s also the Member of Parliament for Stratford-on-Avon, rolled out guidance published by the Government on political impartiality in schools which added that campaign groups such as Black Lives Matter may cover “partisan political views” - a “disturbing” move that was condemned by anti-racism groups.

 “Yet in that time both myself and my family have continued to experience vile racist abuse on social media and, at times, in public, emboldening me even further to use my platform to keep the conversation at the forefront of people’s minds, campaign for change and not to let this movement and its momentum just fade away.”